 Where a School wishes to offer existing provision at another campus or via a new mode of delivery, programme leaders must consult with key partners across the institution, students, external examiners and PSRBs where required.
-From 2017/18 a new form was created to support this activity which removes the requirement to undertake a formal approval event.
+A form has been created to support this activity which removes the requirement to undertake a formal approval event.

-The "Proposal to add a new UWS campus for delivery of an approved programme, or add a full time / part time delivery route, to an approved programme" can be found on the Education Portal and in Appendix 2 of this chapter.
+The "Additional Delivery Form - campus/mode" can be found on the intranet.
 The form should be completed by the programme leader and signed off by the School Board and confirms that all relevant steps have been completed and all affected stakeholders have been consulted.
 This removes the requirement to undertake a formal approval event.